 Tales of Legendia came out during the same year as Tales of the Abyss.
 Considering how highly we ranked the latter, it’s not surprising that Legendia ranks so low.
 While it should have looked to the future, Legendia relies on outdated features like a linear battle system and archaic visuals.

 Legendia isn’t a terrible game, but it bears the mark of a development studio stuck in limbo.
-Gamers will notice some aspects taken from Final Fantasy X. The story and gameplay are entertaining enough, but true Tales fans will likely find the game predictable overall.
+The story and gameplay are entertaining enough, but gamers will notice some aspects taken from Final Fantasy X. The game will be fairly predictable to the majority of true Tales fans.

 14. Tales of Symphonia: Dawn of the New World